 Scheduled rule checking can take a long time under certain circumstances.
-This may be the case, for example, if many rules exist in which the employee group affected is not limited ("This rule is broken by all workers").
-One Identity Manager supplies two consistency checks for optimizing performance of the calculation of affected employee groups.
+For example, this may happen if a lot of rules exist in which the identities affected are not limited ("This rule is broken by all identities").
+One Identity Manager supplies two consistency checks for optimizing the performance of calculating affected identities.
 This reduces the amount of data in the auxiliary tables.